-The importance of understanding how compounding interest impacts any reverse mortgage is significant.
-The impact on the balance due at time of payoff may cause some confusion among homeowners and their families.
-An example may help.
 First, understand compound interest.
 Compound interest is the addition of interest to the principal sum of a loan or deposit, or in other words, interest on interest.
-So, at a 2 percent interest rate, compounded monthly: borrowing \$50,000.
+So, at a 2% interest rate, compounded monthly: borrowing \$50,000.
 In January, the interest is \$83.33 (\$50,000 times .02, then divided by 12).
 In February, the interest is calculated on \$50,083.33, so the February interest is \$83.47.

-Let's assume a 70-year-old couple in a \$500,000 home sets up a HECM line of credit with \$283,000 in it.
+Let's assume a 70-year-old couple in a \$500,000 home sets up an HECM line of credit with \$283,000 in it.
 First, their \$19,543 in closing costs are automatically subtracted, and then the couple withdraws \$125,000 immediately.
 Their beginning loan balance is \$144,543.
 Lender interest and FHA mortgage insurance begin accruing on that amount and compound over time.
 If the couple sells their home or dies 15 years later when they are 85, their outstanding loan balance could be \$255,627.
 Over that 15-year period, \$111,084 in lender interest and FHA mortgage insurance has built up and is added into their outstanding loan balance.

 The difference between the home's value and the \$255,627 loan balance is their remaining home equity that they will receive as cash from the sale.
 The same \$500,000 home could either appreciate or depreciate over time, and that will impact how much equity, if any, the homeowners or their estate will receive upon sale.
-For instance, if the home appreciates at 4 percent per year over that 15-year period, it will be worth \$900,472.
-If it appreciates at 2 percent per year, then the home will be worth \$672.934.
+For instance, if the home appreciates at 4% per year over that 15-year period, it will be worth \$900,472.
+If it appreciates at 2% per year, then the home will be worth \$672,934.
 The difference between those figures and the \$255,627 loan payoff is the equity returning to the homeowners or their estate.
 Finally, if the home depreciates over the 15 years down to \$240,000, then the non-recourse protections built into the HECM program will protect the homeowners and their estate.

 At the same time this couple's loan balance is growing due to the compounding interest and FHA mortgage insurance, their available line of credit is also growing larger.
 After our couple withdrew their initial \$125,000, their remaining available line of credit was \$138,457.
 Over the next 15 years, the available line of credit grows and that growth, like their interest, compounds over time.
 By year 15, their available unused line of credit grows from \$138,457 to \$244,866.
 That's \$106,409 in additional line of credit growth that the couple had the opportunity to access if they wanted to.
+6. Failure to pay the property taxes and, in some cases, municipal utility charges, which, if unpaid, become liens, such as water and sewer bills.